aldrinm/vertx-vtoons-cf/README.md

 Note that if you copy this project and try to push it, you will have to change the name to something other than `vertx-vtoons`.

+## Comments, Feedback, Questions

+Any comments, questions, or feedback can be sent to [@scottyfred](https://twitter.com/scottyfred).